nimiq-network/developer-reference/src/docs/account-tree.md

 And account tree is composed of account tree nodes.

 # Applying blocks to AccountsTree
-* No spending of funds received in the same block
+* It forbidden to spend funds received in the same block
-* Transaction ordering: In general fee per byte (same as in Mempool), currently ignored
+* Transaction ordering: in general block order, currently ignored - it's irrelevant because you can only spend funds you received before this block

-* Procedure:
+Procedure:
-  1 subtract from all sender accounts
+1. subtract from all sender accounts
-  2 add to all recipient accounts
+2. add to all recipient accounts
-  3 create contract accounts
+3. create contract accounts
-  4 prune contract accounts
+4. prune contract accounts (must be pruned when empty)

+Position in tree is unrelated to position in block body

 # Account tree node
 And account tree node can be of two types: branch or terminal.